guitarvydas/guitarvydas.github.io/_posts/2021-07-06-Asynchronous Thinking.md

 # Introduction

-To: FBP'ers

-Your job is _NOT_ to build more FBP components.

-Your job is to teach others how to build FBP solutions.

-You know how to program in FBP.
-Most people don't know, but they think they know.

-# Brief Example

-Example: functions cannot describe what happens when a component consumes input but produces no output.
+Functions cannot describe what happens when a component consumes input but produces no output.
 There is no f(x) for this situation.

 Async thinking has no problem with this concept.